department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/purchase-loan.md

 ##### Have the house inspected and appraised.

-A VA-approved appraiser will appraise the house to make sure it meets basic property condition requirements, and will provide an opinion of value on the house.
+We strongly recommend that you get an inspection to check for any major defects before you purchase your home.
+A VA-approved appraiser will also appraise the house to make sure it meets basic property condition requirements, and will provide an opinion of value on the house.
 Please be aware that an appraisal isn't the same as an inspection.
-We strongly recommend that you get an inspection to check for any major defects before you purchase a house.

 </li>